Textile Bowl: History

 The rivalry game has been known as the Textile Bowl since 1981.
 The two universities are founding members of the Atlantic Coast Conference (ACC), and both have competed in the ACC's Atlantic Division since the conference initiated divisional play.
 The rivalry's name is derived from the fact that Clemson and North Carolina State have two of the largest university-level textile schools in the world, and from the textile industry's historic importance in the economic development of their respective states of South Carolina and North Carolina.

 The rivalry is usually considered good-natured due to how similar the two universities are in terms of mission, academics, and fans.
 The rivalry was played annually from 1971 to 2019.

 In the days and weeks leading up to the game each year, both universities host special programs and events promoting each other's textile programs.
 In recent years, students from Clemson go on visits of the North Carolina State campus in Raleigh, NC and vice versa.

-Even though the rivalry has lost some luster at the national level, compared to NC State's local rivalries with the North Carolina Tar Heels, the Duke Blue Devils, and the Wake Forest Demon Deacons, and Clemson's rivalries with the South Carolina Gamecocks, the Georgia Bulldogs, and the Florida State Seminoles it still holds a lot of significance for alumni and for the communities surrounding the colleges.

-The game was continuously played from 1971 to 2019, however due to the COVID-19 pandemic in the United States, the ACC shifted to a ten-game conference schedule for the 2020 season.
+While the rivalry has diminished in national prominence compared to NC State's in-state rivalries with the North Carolina Tar Heels, the Duke Blue Devils, ant the Wake Forest Demon Deacons, and Clemson's rivalries with the South Carolina Gamecocks, the Georgia Bulldogs, and the Florida State Seminoles, it remains significant to alumni and the communities surrounding both universities.The game was continuously played from 1971 to 2019, however due to the COVID-19 pandemic in the United States, the ACC shifted to a ten-game conference schedule for the 2020 season.
 2020 was the first time since 1970 that the Wolfpack and Tigers did not play.